velartrill/velartrill.github.io/orig/kestrel.md

 "Something like that," I murmur distantly.

-"I've never felt right about the rank they raised me to," Bear says quietly.
+"I've never felt right about how they bumped me up to Major," Bear says quietly.
 "Because you know I can't make those calls.
 I can't send boys I've trained and fought alongside off to die, not even if a thousand civilian lives are at stake.
 You *can*, and *you* don't do it by reducing them to numbers on a page.
 You make the hard calls without ever losing sight of the real people.
 There are more impressive things about you, I suppose, but that's always been the one I've been in solemn awe of.
 And I think it's the one that makes you *special.* You're the perfect balance between Cor and… well, Wagbeak."

 "Is this why you wanted me to take the presidency so badly?"
 I ask softly.